ASMP Images Quarterly — June 1988: Vol 1, Issue 1

-Based on a successful design by Sacramento’s ADAC — the Art Directors and Artists Club — ASMP members contributed photography, I wrote copy, and local art directors were given free reign to make sense of it all.
+taking business to marketinspiration Based on Sacramento’s Art Directors and Artists Club (ADAC) 11x17 newsletter format, ASMP members contributed photography, I wrote copy, and local art and creative directors were enlisted to make sense of it all.
+In its short lifetime, the ASMP newsletter represented the outstanding creativity of Tampa Bay visual and writing talent.

-purpose Bridge building between ASMP and members of the local professional creative community.
-AIGA and AAF art and creative directors, graphic designers and account execs were targeted to communicate the value of professional photographic content.
+purpose Bridge building between ASMP and members of the professional creative community.
+AIGA and AAF art and creative directors, graphic designers and account execs were targeted to communicate the value of professional photographic content, using a medium (direct mail) they were familiar with.

 content chapter news and events, plus editorial, images and designer profile